Stivusik/NoBuildLimit-MCBE-Arm64/README.md

-# NoBuildLimit-MCBE-Arm64
-Signatures for removing height limit for android arm64

 > For LiteLDev, OpenMCBE and **any** of their subcompanies/suborganizations is not allowed to use this product for their purposes in any way.

 ### 1.21.94-26.0.25: